 Both Russia and China have teams of nation-state trained cyber operatives who are good at what they do.

-And according to former government cyber ops leaders we've spoken with, both countries see cyber attacks as a natural extension of how they achieve their objectives.
+And according to former government cyber operations leaders we've spoken with, both countries see cyber attacks as a natural extension of how they achieve their objectives.

 Recent headlines are proof of this.

 Russia hacking examples include the way the Russian military hacked Olympics enemies for revenge, and how Russia used these 20 tricks to hack the Democratic National Committee.

 And the U.S. Department of Homeland Security has repeatedly warned of Chinese cyber espionage against the private sector, and filed charges against Chinese citizens accused of IP theft from American companies.